ArupHonsGC24/train-ute/README.md

 | Ferntree Gully           | Southern Cross                | 08:15:00                               | 3                   |
 | ...                      | ...                           | ...                                    | ...                 |

-There is also a option to use randomised patronage data (a generated list of randomly selected pairs of points across the network).
+There is also a option to use randomised patronage data (a generated list of randomly selected pairs of points across the network), which lets you get a feel for how the model works.